ChetanXpro/web-crawler/README.md

 # web-crawler
-- a command line tool to scrape a website
+- a command line tool to crawl a website